 If job burnout goes on for too long, it can lead to some deleterious side effects.
 In some working environments, as construction sites, you could become a potential life-threatening danger to both yourself and others due to burnout.

 Research shows job burnout directly correlates to both clinical depression and anxiety disorder.

 Burnout can make day-to-day tasks difficult — even waking up in the morning can become a challenge.
 Becoming emotionally distant from your loved ones is also all too common.

 You may also find yourself reaching for alcohol or drugs to try to cope.
 Some other medical conditions, as heart disease and diabetes, could follow.

 A burnout syndrome can feel like an unending sentence, more so these days because you need to keep your job.

 But by finding out the what and how of it, you can prevent it, and recover from it.
 Start with a promise to yourself of a happier and balanced life at your work as well as outside your work.

 • • •

 Authors’ Bio: Beatrix Potter is a professional writer at BoomEssays.
 She writes about psychology and brain science.
-She enjoys traveling, running and reading across a wide range of genres.
-Sandip Roy is psychology writer, happiness researcher, and medical doctor.
+She enjoys traveling, running, and reading across a wide range of genres.
+Sandip Roy is a psychology writer, happiness researcher, and medical doctor.
 Founder of Happiness India Project, and chief editor of its blog.
 He writes popular-science articles on positive psychology and related topics.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.